mne-tools/mne-python/doc/manual/cookbook.rst

     >>> epochs = mne.Epochs(raw, events, event_id=1, tmin=-0.2, tmax=0.5,
     >>>                     proj=True, picks=picks, baseline=(None, 0),
     >>>                     preload=True, reject=reject)

+.. note:: The rejection thresholds (set with argument ``reject``) are defined
+          in T / m for gradiometers, T for magnetometers and V for EEG and EOG channels.

+Annotations
+###

+The reject keyword of :class:`mne.Epochs` is used for rejecting bad epochs based on peak-to-peak thresholds.
+Bad segments of data can also be rejected by marking segments of raw data with annotations.
+See :ref:`annotations` for more information.

 Once the :class:`mne.Epochs` are constructed, they can be averaged to obtain :class:`mne.Evoked` data as::